jhaashutosh/fofmern/README.md

 - **Microsoft Azure:** Azure cloud services are used for storing user data, including profile images and posts.
 Azure Blob storage and containers ensure reliable and scalable data storage.
 - **Google Maps API:** The application integrates Google Maps API to perform efficient searches based on place IDs.
 - **MongoDB:** The project utilizes MongoDB as the database management system, leveraging indexing for faster data retrieval.
--

- **React:** The frontend is developed using React.js, providing a dynamic and interactive user interface.
-- **Express.js:** Express.js is used as the backend framework, enabling seamless routing and API creation.
-- **Node.js:** The project is powered by Node.js, providing a runtime environment for server-side code execution.

 ## Future Scope